Swamp People: Where Was the History TV Show Filmed?

-Creedence Clearwater Revival might have popularized ‘Born on the Bayou’ and swamp rock in their 1969 song, but ‘Swamp People‘ give it a completely different meaning.
+Creedence Clearwater Revival might have popularized ‘Born on the Bayou’ and swamp rock in their 1969 song, but ‘Swamp People‘ gives it a completely different meaning.
 The History Channel series shows the everyday lives of alligator hunters, who trawl the swamps, hunting alligators for a living.

-Naturally, the show gives you a glimpse of the wilder side of the USA, where nature prevails, and urbanization has not quite caught up yet.
+Naturally, the show gives you a glimpse of the wilder side of the USA, where nature prevails and urbanization has not quite caught up yet.
 The alligator hunters in ‘Swamp People’ mostly go to various swamps in Louisiana over the seasons.
 You might be curious about where the show has been filmed since the swamps are beautiful and deadly at the same time.
 We have got you covered in that regard.

 Since the show makers realized that the audience might feel the formula of ‘Swamp People’ to be a little repetitive, eventually, they expanded beyond Louisiana to include places like Texas, as well.
 Now, without much ado, let us walk you through the details of the places where ‘Swamp People’ has been filmed.

-Pierre Part, Louisiana:
+Pierre Part, Louisiana

 Pierre Part is where Troy Landry’s home is.
-Troy, along with Jacob, Chase and Brandon Landry has filmed parts of the show here.
+Troy, along with Jacob, Chase, and Brandon Landry, has filmed parts of the show here.

-Morgan City, Louisiana:
+Morgan City, Louisiana

 Morgan City, which is located near the Gulf of Mexico, towards the southern end of the great Atchafalaya Swamp, is another popular filming location in ‘Swamp People’.
 This is hardly surprising since Morgan City is known for saltwater fishing, hunting, and its fine Cajun cuisine.